gricoj/Py-Mangasee-HTML-Scraping/README.md

 <span class="chapterLabel">Chapter 964</span>
 ```

 We want to extract the ```964``` from the HTML above.
 We would do this by first getting the element's text contents ```Chapter 964``` and splitting that string into a list of strings with *space* as the seperator (I opted for using this method for extracting chapter number because there are mangas that have their *chapter titles* stylized differntly.
 Most often chapters are simply stylized *Chapter XXX* but there some that do not i.e. One-Punch Man stylizes it's chapters *Punch XXX*, Dr.Stone stylizes it's chapters *Z= XXX*.
 The one thing they have in common is that there is a space before the actual chapter number).
-We finally convert the chapter number from type string to type float (We dont convert to type int because *bonus* chapters in a series are labeled *XXX.X*).
+We finally convert the chapter number from type string to type float (We dont convert to type int because *bonus* chapters in a series are stylized *XXX.X*).

 ```python
 Chapter_Number = float(((Latest_Chapter.find('.chapterLabel',first=True)).text).split(" ")[1])